EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.calib.md

 ### imProc.calib.photometricZP

-Apply an absolute photometric calibration to AstroCatalog Given an AstroCatalog or AstroImage with a catalog, match the sources against a photometric catalog, and calculate the zero point (ZP) of the catalog.
-Inout  : -
+Calculate an absolute photometric calibration to AstroCatalog Given an AstroCatalog or AstroImage with a catalog, match the sources against a photometric catalog, and calculate the zero point (ZP) of the catalog.

-    Apply an absolute photometric calibration to AstroCatalog
+    Calculate an absolute photometric calibration to AstroCatalog
     Given an AstroCatalog or AstroImage with a catalog, match the
     sources against a photometric catalog, and calculate the zero
     point (ZP) of the catalog.
-    Inout  : -
+    Input  : - An AstroImage or AstroCatalog object.
     * ...,key,val,...
+    'Radius' - Matching radius between the catalog and
+    reference catalog.
+Default is 3.
+    'RadiusUnits' - Units for the 'Radius' argument.
+    Default is 'arcsec'.
+    'Method' - Zero point calculation method:
+    'Simple' - Fit a ZP + color term + width term
+    model.
+    'UseOnlyMainSeq' - A logical indicating if to use only
+    Main Sequence stars.
+Default is false.
+    'MaxErr' - Max error of stars to use in solution.
+    Default is 0.02 mag.
+    'MaxSN' - Max S/N of sources to use.
+    Default is 1000.
+    'CatColNameMag' - Mag. column name in Catalog.
+    This magnitude will be calibrated.
+    Default is 'MAG_CONV_3'.
+    'CatColNameMagErr' - Mag. error column name in Catalog.
+    Default is 'MAGERR_CONV_3'.
+    'CatColNameSN' - S/N column name in Catalog.
+    Default is 'SN_3'.
+    'LimMagSN' - S/N for lim. mag. calculation.
+    Default is 5.
+    'LimMagColor' - Color in which to calculate the lim. mag.
+    Default is 1.

+    'RefColNameMag' - Mag. column name in reference catalog.
+    Default is 'Mag_BP'.
+    'RefColNameMagErr' - Mag. error column name in ref. catalog.
+    Default is 'ErrMag_BP'.
+    'RefColNameMagBands' - A cell array of mag column names
+    from which to calculate the colors.
+    If a single column then, Color is calculated
+    from 'RefColNameMag' - 'RefColNameMagBands'
+    If multiple columns than take the diff along the
+    second dimension.
+Default is {'Mag_RP','Mag_G'}.
+    'RefColNameMagBandsErr' - Column names of mag. errors
+    corresponding to 'RefColNameMagBands'.
+    Default is {'ErrMag_RP','ErrMag_G'}.

     'CatName' - Either an astrometric catalog name (char
     array) to query around the requested coordinates,